zydeco/minivmac4ios/README.md

 You can choose to use the screen as a touchscreen, where tapping on the screen acts a mouse click, or as a trackpad.
 In trackpad mode, dragging is done by tapping twice fast and holding it down.
+3D touch can also be used for clicking and dragging on supported devices.

+If you use a mouse or trackpad on iPad OS 13.4 or newer, it will be used automatically.

 If you have a jailbroken device and [BTC Mouse & Trackpad](http://www.ringwald.ch/cydia/mouse/), Mini vMac will use your bluetooth mouse or trackpad.

-If you use a mouse or trackpad on iPad OS 13.4 or newer, it will be used automatically.

 ### Settings